 Louise Fletcher BA (Hons) RegMBACP

-I offer one-to-one counselling and psychotherapy with adult clients in private, comfortable rooms in LE2 (1st floor) and in LE1 (ground floor) near the city centre and where I am an associate with Laura Baines-Ball Counselling and Psychotherapy.
+I offer one-to-one counselling and psychotherapy with individual adult clients (18+) in private, comfortable rooms in LE2 (1st floor) and in LE1 (ground floor) near the city centre and where I am an associate with Laura Baines-Ball Counselling and Psychotherapy.